Anatoly Tarasov: Legacy

-Having helped to build the Soviet hockey program from scratch, Tarasov became the first Soviet man to be enshrined in the Hockey Hall of Fame in Toronto as a builder.
+Tarasov was inducted into the inaugural class of the IIHF Hall of Fame in 1997.
+Having helped to build the Soviet hockey program from scratch, he became the first Soviet man to be enshrined in the Hockey Hall of Fame in Toronto as a builder.
 He posthumously received the Wayne Gretzky International Award in 2008.

 U.S. coach Lou Vairo attended a clinic by Tarasov in 1972 and stated, "He told me you don't coach with your feet, you coach with your heart and your brain, and you have to have leadership qualities, drive the boys, work them hard, but do everything you can to support them".

 Today, the Russia-based Kontinental Hockey League has a division bearing his name, in recognition of his role in the development of ice hockey in the country.

 When referencing Canada, the Soviet Union's long-time rival, Tarasov famously said "the Canadians battled with the ferocity and intensity of a cornered animal".
 "Our players were better conditioned physically and stronger in skills than the Canadian professionals.
 But we could not match them in heart and desire, always the strongest part of the Canadian game".

 On 10 December 2019, Google celebrated his 101st birthday with a Google Doodle.